Visiting Marin Responsibly

 Soon to Return: The Magic of the Mill Valley Film Festival

-The MVFF plams to be a hybrid of both an online and a new high-tech drive-in experience.
-Think Cinema-Quality outdoor film experience: a modern twist on a magical way to see movies.
-As always, this will be a robust online festival featuring U.S, independent and international films, Q&As, master classes and panels with filmmakers from around the world.
-Look forward to a fantastic selection of currated films and conversations to enjoy in the comfort of your home, and outdoors at a studio-grade drive-in.
+The MVFF plans to be a hybrid of both an online and a new high-tech drive-in experience.
+Think Cinema-Quality outdoor film experience at the beautiful Lagoon Park at the Marin County Civic Center - a modern twist on a magical way to see movies.
+As always, this will be a robust online festival featuring U.S, independent and international films, Q&As, master classes, and panels with filmmakers from around the world.
+Look forward to a fantastic selection of curated films and conversations to enjoy in the comfort of your home, and outdoors at a studio-grade drive-in.

 Marin Farmers Markets: Ongoing Outdoor Shopping